DHEPLab/augmed-api/README.md

    flask run --host=127.0.0.1 --port=5001
    ```

+> [!NOTE]
-> **NOTE:** If your frontend is also running, ensure it is configured to communicate with this backend API.
+> If your frontend is also running, ensure it is configured to communicate with this backend API.
 You may need to set the API URL in your frontend configuration.
 > Also, you might need to use CORS (Cross-Origin Resource Sharing) if your frontend and backend are served from different origins.
 You can use the `flask-cors` package to handle this:
 > ```shell
 > pipenv install flask-cors